 Example: Lisa Morgan, 6’5″ 2017 OH 3.88 GPA, video included

 [Bookmark this: How to Create a Highlight Video that Coaches Want to Watch]

-2) Send updates when things change.
+2) The follow up: Send updates when things change.

 Keep your information current and be proactive about letting coaches know when things change – especially when you have new video footage.
 Did your team recently win a bid to Nationals?
 Did you receive an award?
 Have a great game against a legit opponent?
 Get some great SAT scores?
 These are all opportunities to email coaches and let them know your updates.
 Sharing this additional information serves two purposes – sending them the update, and giving you an excuse to re-start conversations that may have slowed down (or have yet to begin).

 If you are already a SAC client, your included updates will get posted on your site within 24 hours of you notifying me, so you can send the link to coaches right away (start here if you are not yet registered with SAC and would like a free consultation).

 Believe it or not, this tip could end up landing you a spot on the team just for the fact that the initial emails you sent may have gotten lost in the shuffle.
 True story: My daughter’s first couple of emails to the head coach at The University of Texas were never read!
 She didn’t give up though, and was eventually recruited, began a great relationship with the coaches, and graduated with her degree after an amazing four years as a Longhorn libero!